bhaaee/kor/README.md

-# observer-standout
+# kor-standout
-The observer standout library is based on the Standout library by Mark Wei letting you easily create floating windows in your android app.
+The kor standout library is based on the Standout library by Mark Wei letting you easily create floating windows in your android app.

 # Android support
 we improved on the code to support higher modern sdks